Blackie Lawless: Early life

 Duren was born in Tampa, Florida, and raised in Staten Island, New York City.
-He had a fundamentalist Baptist upbringing, but has also claimed Jewish ancestry.
+He had a fundamentalist Baptist upbringing.
 He has said that he was "very active" in church as a youth and was born again at age 11.
 In his late teens, Duren strayed from the church and became interested in the occult.
 Although he would only study occultism for a short time before leaving that too, he continued to use themes of occultism up until his return to the Christian faith in recent years.

-He has Irish, French and Native American ancestry (his mother is one-quarter Blackfoot).
-He is the nephew of the late Major League Baseball pitcher, Ryne Duren.
-Lawless himself considered pursuing a professional baseball career; however, he ultimately opted for music.
-He credits his older brother with introducing him to the guitar.

 Career

 Lawless began his career in music playing with bands such as Black Rabbit and Orfax Rainbow.
 In 1975, after Johnny Thunders left the glam rock band New York Dolls in the middle of a tour of Florida, the band started auditioning for guitarists.
 Lawless was hired but only stayed for the remainder of the tour.

 After the tour, he went to California with bassist Arthur Kane and helped found Killer Kane.
 At that time, Lawless' stage name was "Blackie Goozeman" as stated on the back of Killer Kane's only EP.
 About a year later Kane returned to New York City but Lawless decided to stay in West Los Angeles.
 In 1976, he formed Sister, which also featured future W.A.S.P. guitarist Randy Piper.
 Around 1978, a new lineup was assembled which included Nikki Sixx as bassist and Lizzie Grey on guitar.
 Later, Chris Holmes joined.

 Lawless later formed a band called Circus Circus in 1979, with Piper again appearing in the lineup.
 In 1981, following Circus Circus' failure, Lawless joined Lizzie Grey and Nikki Sixx's band London, with whom he played a few gigs and recorded two songs as demos, though by this time Sixx had already departed to form Mötley Crüe.
-In 1982, Lawless switched to bass guitar and along with Randy Piper formed W.A.S.P.
-The lineup was soon completed with Chris Holmes on lead guitar and Tony Richards on drums.
+In 1982, Lawless switched to bass after firing original member, Rik Fox.
+The lineup was completed with Chris Holmes on lead guitar and Tony Richards on drums.